feedbackfruits/passport-brightspace/README.md

 [![codecov](https://codecov.io/gh/feedbackfruits/passport-brightspace/branch/master/graph/badge.svg)](https://codecov.io/gh/feedbackfruits/passport-brightspace)

 > [!IMPORTANT]
-> Media now require yarn v4+, make sure to upgrade your local yarn by running `corepack enable`
+> This repo now requires yarn v4+, make sure to upgrade your local yarn by running `corepack enable`.
+You may also need to run `yarn install` to install the correct dependencies.

 [Passport](http://passportjs.org/) strategy for authenticating with [Brightspace](http://docs.valence.desire2learn.com/reference.html)
 using the OAuth 2.0 API.